rishi2019194/triton-python-backend-nugraph3/README.md

 # Using Triton-Python-Backend for Nugraph2 & NuGraph3
 In this repository, we discuss about how to deploy the NuGraph2 & NuGraph3 networks at Fermilab using triton's python-backend interface.
 We provide the necessary code and libraries required for the setup and the commands to run the client and server side for running inference.
+The client side is implemented in Python, standalone C++ and C++ with larsoft & Nusonic framework at Fermilab.

 # Overview of the Setup
 **Server Side:** In the server side, we recieve the data from the client for the - _particle_table_ and _spacepoint_table_.
 We then carry out the pre-processing necessary for creating a HeteroData Object as input for the Nugraph2/NuGraph3 network.
 We then pass the pre-processed HeteroData Graph object through the saved checkpoint NuGraph3 model which we already have loaded via pytorch-lightning.
 After getting the output from the model, we send the results back to the client.